-Trademark is also termed as service mark is in the form of symbol, phrase, or design that helps in distinguishing the goods from that of others.
-It helps in giving your business an individual and secured identity.
+A trademark also termed a service mark is in the form of a symbol, phrase, or design that helps in distinguishing the goods from that of others.
+It helps in giving your business an individual and secure identity.
 If you are planning to secure your intellectual property you need to register the trademark which will restrict others from using your brand’s identity illegally.

 Trademark, Copyright, Or Patent- What’s The Difference?

 All these three types of intangible properties protect different business assets.
 The trademark is used to secure the brand name, services, and logos.
 However, the copyrights protect the work of authorship which includes written documents, blogs, content, books, and business strategies.
 Now comes the third category which is patent– it secures the inventions to be used to manufacture or sell.

 Whether you get a domain name from a domain service provider or register your brand name officially you still have to get their trademarks legally.
 The domain you register is only associated with the web address.
 It may happen that if you do not register a trademark your business name or logo can conflict with the rights of any other already existing identity.